Large deviations of the stochastic area for linear diffusions: Applications

 1- Area fluctuations $a>a^*$ larger than the typical value, associated with $0<k<k_+$, are created by rare trajectories that rotate slightly faster than the natural rotation induced by the drift ($\xi_k>\xi$) and that are weakly attracted to the origin ($\gamma_k<\gamma$), so they venture further in the plane to accrue more area; see Fig.~\ref{fig:fig4}(a).
 As in the gradient case, the latter mechanism dominates for very large area fluctuations and is responsible for the exponential distribution seen for $a\gg a^*$.
 Moreover, $\xi_k$ also saturates to a maximum rotation when $k\ra k_+$ or, equivalently, when $a\ra\infty$, found from \eqref{range} and \eqref{rot} to be equal now to $\sqrt{\gamma^2+\xi^2}$ \footnote{We note that $\gamma_{k_a}$, where $k_a$ is the root of \eqref{legdiff}, is even as a function of $a$, while $\xi_{k_a}$ is odd in $a$.}.

 2- Positive area fluctuations below $a^*$, associated with the range $-2\xi/\epsilon^2 < k < 0$, are created by trajectories that rotate less ($\xi_k < \xi$) and are closer to the origin ($\gamma_k > \gamma$), compared to typical trajectories of the system associated with $a^*$; see Fig.~\ref{fig:fig4}(b).
-The change of current is now dominant, leading to the Gaussian behavior of small fluctuations close to $a^*$.
+The combination of the two effects leads to Gaussian small fluctuations close to $a^*$.

-3- Negative area fluctuations, associated with $k_-<k < -2\xi/\epsilon^2$, are created by trajectories that rotate against the current ($\xi_k<0$), so there is a current reversal, though $\gamma_k$ is still reduced compared to $\gamma$, so those trajectories have larger excursions from the origin; ; see Fig.~\ref{fig:fig4}(c).
+3- Negative area fluctuations, associated with $k_-<k < -2\xi/\epsilon^2$, are created by trajectories that rotate against the current ($\xi_k<0$), so there is a current reversal, though $\gamma_k$ is still reduced compared to $\gamma$, so those trajectories have larger excursions from the origin; see Fig.~\ref{fig:fig4}(c).
 As in the first fluctuation regime, the latter mechanism is dominant for very large negative fluctuations, explaining the exponential distribution seen for $a\ll 0$, since $\xi_k$ saturates to $-\sqrt{\gamma^2+\xi^2}$ when $k\ra k_-$, and so when $a\ra-\infty$.

 Compared to the gradient diffusion, there is a further interesting effect in the transverse diffusion arising when we consider the value $a=0$ between the second and third fluctuation regimes above, associated with $k=-2\xi/\epsilon^2$.
 In this case, $\xi_k=0$ so the current of the effective process vanishes, which means that this process is reversible.
 This is expected physically, since the trajectories responsible for the rare event $A_T=0$ must effectively cease to rotate in a preferred direction in the long-time limit and, therefore, must appear in simulations or experiments as if they were produced by a reversible process.
 This is an important observation, showing that the stochastic area can be used as an irreversibility metric but only in a probabilistic way---from the measurement or estimation of $A_T$, one cannot say with certainty that a process is irreversible, but can only do so with a probability or confidence determined from the statistics of this quantity, as we discuss next.